-POLS 459: GLOBAL PERSPECTIVES ON DEMOCRACY (3 CREDITS) - PREREQUISITE: INTL 348

-What is democracy?
-Why is or is it not valuable?
-Why does democracy succeed in some countries and not in others?
-We will consider these and other major questions in POLS 459.
-Students will take a multidisciplinary approach by considering political philosophy, history, and political science to examine various interpretations and criticisms of democracy.
+POLS 459: GLOBAL PERSPECTIVES ON DEMOCRACY (3 CREDITS) - PREREQUISITE: INTL 348 multidisciplinary approach by considering political philosophy, history, and political science to examine various interpretations and criticisms of democracy.
 In addition to comparing democratic and nondemocratic structures of government and the ideas behind them, students will analyze real-world examples to assess the struggle of democratization worldwide.
 The course will begin with foundational discussions of Athenian democracy and American democracy.
 Students will spend the remainder of the course analyzing 20th- and 21st-century examples of the foundations of democratic and authoritarian states such as India, China, Japan, South Africa, the DR Congo, and Chile.
 Finally, students will compare the outcomes of the Arab Spring and contemporary threats to democracy worldwide.